meredithcat/Full-Stack-Python/README.md

 - [Course Credit Policy](https://make.sc/course-credit-policy) - Our policy for how you obtain credit for your courses
 - [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students
 - [Student Handbook](https://make.sc/student-handbook) - Guidelines, policies, and resources for all Make School students

+## Making a change

+Here is a change.